jonatanblue/powergit/README.md

 # Powergit

-add + commit + push
+*add + commit + push*

-Powergit...
+1. Adds all changed files in the current directory (including any subdirectories)

-...adds all changed files in the current directory (including any subdirectories) ...commits the changes with the message following the command and...
+2. Commits the changes with the message following the command and...
-...pushes the current branch!
+3. Pushes the current branch!

 ## Install